 DATE SUMMARY OF CHANGES 11/16/18 AMENDMENT 1: SUBSTANTIAL AMENDMENT Changes to incorporate \$8,220,783,000 in additional CDBG-DR funds allocated to Puerto Rico through Federal Register 83 FR 40314.
 Changes include amending program scope and budget in some of the original 19 programs from the initial Action Plan, as well as adding eight additional programs for unmet need.
 Data in the unmet needs assessment was updated, and consideration of the Puerto Rico 12 and 24-month plan was included.
 Changes are highlighted in grey, and changes to tables or figures are indicated by a grey box around the visual.
-08/15/19 AMENDMENT 2: NONSUBSTANTIAL AMENDMENT Changes include increased caps for homes in the Home Repair, Reconstruction or Relocation Program (R3) and clarified priorities.
-Reallocated \$45 million from Mortgage Catch-Up Program (Program previously not approved by HUD) and \$25 million from Strategic Projects and Commercial Redevelopment Program to the Home Repair, Reconstruction or Relocation (R3) Program and Workforce Training Program under the first allocation.
-Therefore, the \$70 million reallocation was used to increase the R3 program budget by \$50 million in order to meet estimated demand, as well as to increase the Workforce Training Program Budget by \$20 million under the first allocation.
-Changes were also made to clarify the subrecipient agreement hierarchy in Small Business Financing, Tourism & Business Marketing, and the Construction and Commercial Revolving Loan Programs.
+08/15/19 AMENDMENT 2: NONSUBSTANTIAL AMENDMENT O8/15/19 AMENDMENT 2: NONSUBSTANTIAL AMENDMENT Changes include increased caps for homes in the Home Repair, Reconstruction Relocation Program (R3) and clarified priorities.
+Reallocated \$45 million Mortgage Catch-Up Program (Program previously not approved by HUD) and million from Strategic Projects and Commercial Redevelopment Program to the Repair, Reconstruction or Relocation (R3) Program and Workforce Training Program to the R3 program budget by \$50 million in order to meet estimated demand, as we to increase the Workforce Training Program Budget by \$20 million under the allocation.
+Changes were also made to clarify the subrecipient agreement hierary Small Business Financing, Tourism & Business Marketing, and the Construction Commercial Revolving Loan Programs.
 Amendment 2 became effective August 23, 2019.
 02/24/2020 AMENDMENT 3: NONSUBSTANTIAL AMENDMENT Posted again on March 3, 2020 with corrections to mathematical calculations in the Allocation Changes in this Amendment are highlighted in grey within the text.
 Changes to tables or figures are indicated by a grey box around the visual.
 Modifications in this amendment primarily address the redistribution of unallocated funds awarded to Puerto Rico through Federal Registers 83 FR 5844 and 83 FR 40314, as well as reallocation of certain program funds for priority housing and multisector programs.
-These budgetary modifications are tracked in the budget table as well as program profiles for the following changes: of Funds table The \$145,000,000 previously pending reallocation has been allocated across on page 109 multiple programs.
-Funding has been reallocated to increase the overall budget for the following due to an error in programs: omission.
-The Home Repair, Reconstruction, or Relocation Program has been increased by \$800 million.
-CDBG-DR Gap to Low Income Housing Tax Credits Program (LIHTC) has been increased by \$13 million.
-7 City Revitalization Program has been increased by \$23 million.
+These budgetary modifications are tracked in the budget table as well as program profiles for the following changes: of Funds table The \$145,000,000 previously pending reallocation has been allocated across on page 109 due to an error in omission. multiple programs.
+Funding has been reallocated to increase the overall budget for the following programs: The Home Repair, Reconstruction, or Relocation Program has been increased by \$800 million. o CDBG-DR Gap to Low Income Housing Tax Credits Program (LIHTC) has been increased by \$13 million.
+City Revitalization Program has been increased by \$23 million.
 Small Business Financing Program has been increased by \$25 million.

-- Funding has been reallocated from the following programs: - Community Energy and Water Resilience Installations Program. - o Strategic Projects and Commercial Redevelopment Program. - o Economic Recovery Planning Program. - o Puerto Rico by Design Program. - o RE-GROW PR Urban-Rural Agriculture Program.
+- Funding has been reallocated from the following programs: - o Community Energy and Water Resilience Installations Program. - Strategic Projects and Commercial Redevelopment Program. - o Economic Recovery Planning Program. - Puerto Rico by Design Program. - o RE-GROW PR Urban-Rural Agriculture Program.